Print and PDF Options

 Crime, Law, Process and Politics

 Criminal law process in Canada; structure and use of the process examined for fairness, defects, and possible reform initiatives.
-Issues concerning gender, race and class bias in the implementation and application of the criminal law.
+Issues concerning Indigeneity, gender, race and class bias in the implementation and application of the criminal law.

 Prerequisite(s): LAWS 2301 and LAWS 2302.